KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

 For computers to communicate/exchange data over a network, they must be able to locate each other so that transmitted data cn be directed to the correct destination.

-This is done by giving each computer a unique name in the form of a se- quence of bytes called a network address.
+This is done by giving each computer a unique name in the form of a sequence of bytes called a network address.

 The Internet is an example of a computer network, each computer on the Internet has an IP address, serving as its network address on the internet.